 Different states of vigilance like waking and sleep states with or without dreams have been identified since ancient times.
 The Upanishads (approximately 1000 BCE), have described the different states of consciousness.
 The Hippocratic school (400 BCE) had understood the role of sleep in promoting good health.
 Lucretius, as early as the first century BCE, described the deafferentation theory of sleep [1988 translation of Lucretius’ book On the Nature of the Universe [55 BCE]); the same was revived in the early 19th century by Macnish (Macnish, 1830) and Purkinje.
 Subsequent developments in this field were carried out by Bremer, Moruzzi, and Kleitman whose works recognized that sleep is an active, life-supporting process contrary to the long-held belief that sleep is simply a passive process.

 There are theories on energy conservation to reduce energy expenditure by lowering metabolism and thermoregulation through hypothalamic nuclei.
-There are cross pathways of circadian rhythms and energy metabolism, however, during REM sleep, there is an increased whole body oxygen consumption.
+There are cross pathways of circadian rhythms and energy metabolism, however, during REM sleep, there is increased whole-body oxygen consumption.

 This short article mainly covers the EEG aspects of the sleep to familiarize the reader with terminology and specific characteristics of various sleep stages.

 Sleep disorders affect humans of all ages.
-Sleep disorders can sometimes be manifestations of dysfunction of other organ systems and manifestations of abnormalities in the neuropsychiatric functioning.
-This projects into loops of cascading derangements as disordered sleep affect brain function.
-Understanding the pathophysiology of sleep disorders is crucial in the diagnosis and management of disorders like ADHD, depression, obesity, Parkinson disease, and epilepsy to name a few.
+Sleep disorders can sometimes be manifestations of dysfunction of other organ systems and manifestations of abnormalities in neuropsychiatric functioning.
+This projects into loops of cascading derangements as disordered sleep affects brain function.
+Understanding the pathophysiology of sleep disorders is crucial in the diagnosis and management of disorders like ADHD, depression, obesity, Parkinson's disease, and epilepsy to name a few.